Milena Quaglini

-Milena Quaglini (March 25, 1957 – October 16, 2001) was an Italian woman, who in the late 1990s murdered three men who tried to rape her.
+Milena Quaglini (25 March 1957 – 16 October 2001) was an Italian woman, who in the late 1990s murdered three men who sexually assaulted her.

 Biography

 Quaglini was born in 1957 in Mezzanino, near Broni in the Oltrepò Pavese.

 After graduating as an accountant in Pavia, at 19 she ran away from home to live between Como and Lodi, working occasionally as a cashier, caregiver and cleaning lady.
-She married and had a son, but her husband became seriously ill with fulminant diabetes and died, causing her to fall into a depression that would accompany her throughout her life, also beginning to drink.
+She married and had a son, but her husband became seriously ill with fulminant diabetes and died, causing her to fall into a depression that would accompany her throughout her life, and also began to drink.
 Quaglini moved to live in Travacò Siccomario, and after finding a job in San Martino Siccomario, she met Mario Fogli, who would become her second husband.
 He proved to be an obsessive, closed and jealous alcoholic who occasionally worked as a truck driver.
 Both Mario and Milena were also activists for the Lega Nord.
-Quaglini had two sons from him, but when the bailiffs arrived at their house for an attachment of assets because of the husband's debts, she decided to separate from him and move to Este, with her second daughter.
+Quaglini had two daughters from him, but when the bailiffs arrived at their house for an attachment of assets because of the husband's debts, she decided to separate from him and move to Este, with her second daughter.
 In Veneto, she worked as a concierge for a gym.

 The money wasn't enough, so Quaglini found work as a caregiver for an elderly gentleman, 83-year-old Giusto Dalla Pozza, who lent her 4 million lires and then tried to blackmail her.
-On October 25, 1995, Dalla Pozza told Milena that she could repay him 500,000 lires for a month or pay him in another way.
+On 25 October 1995, Dalla Pozza told Milena that she could repay him 500,000 lire for a month or pay him in another way.
 When she refused, he tried to rape her.
 A scuffle broke out, in which Quaglini struck him on the head with a lamp.
 She then left the house and left the agonized Dalla Pozza, who was still alive, calling an ambulance.
 He died ten days later.
 Milena was accused of this murder, and instead was filed as an accidental fall until her confession.
-For this reason she was sentenced to 20 months imprisonment due to excessive legitimate defense.
+For this reason, she was sentenced to 20 months imprisonment due to excessive legitimate defence.